tdsmith/aRrgh/README.md

 But there are a lot of great tools that are built in R. Bioconductor and ggplot2 are first-in-class.
 Sometimes there's aught to do but grin and bear (though never without a side of piss and moan).

 The documentation is inanely bad.
-I can't explain it.
-This document is my attempt to explain the language to myself; I'm publishing it in hopes that others will find it useful.
+I can't explain it. aRrgh is my attempt to explain the language to myself. aRrgh exists as a living document and will continue to grow -- it got to a point where it seemed like it was probably useful so I decided to toss it on the web.
+Publishing on Github is an experiment but bug reports and pull requests are welcome.

 # Basic syntax

-* ; or newline separate commands.
+* `;` or newline separate commands.
 * Whitespace is meaningless.
-* Use hash-comments (# to end of line).
+* Use hash-comments (`#` to end of line).
 * Variable typing is weak and dynamic; variables are not declared before use.
 * Assignment looks stupid.
 I shit you not; these all have the equivalent effect of storing the value of `b` in `a`: `a <- b; b -> a; assign("a", b); a = b;` Sometimes you can't use `=`, though.
 I don't know when or why!!
 I just use `<-`.
 * Dots in identifier names are just part of the identifier.
 They are not scope operators.
 They are not operators at all.
 They are just a legal character to use in the names of things.
 They are often used where a normal human being would use underscores, since underscores were assignment operators in S, which I promise you don't even want to think about.
-* It's okay to think of R's `$` operator as like . in C-like languages.
-If you'd write `object.instance_variable` in C, you'd maybe write `object$instance.variable` in R.
+* If you squint, `$` acts kind of like the `.` scope operator in C-like languages, at least for data frames.
+If you'd write `struct.instance_variable` in C, you'd maybe write `frame$column.variable` in R.
 * Array indexing is base-one.
 Accessing the zeroth element does not give an error but is never useful.
 More on this in the Vectors section.
 * Be careful with for loops.
 The syntax is vaguely Pythonic: `for(i in <sequence>) { do something; }`.
 You may be tempted to use the sequence operator, `:`, which is akin to `range()` in Python, to generate a list of integers to iterate over.
 Two cautions here.
 First, this is rarely the R idiom to use; as in MATLAB, vector operations are usually faster and harder to screw up (see **important caveat** in "vector operations" below) than iteration.
 Reference the third chapter of the [R inferno](http://www.burns-stat.com/pages/Tutor/R_inferno.pdf) for advice on vectorizing.
 Second, if you do something like `i in 1:foo`, the **wrong thing** will happen if `foo` ever holds the value 0. `1:0` is the sequence (1, 0), since the `:` operator can and will count backwards.
 Always check whether `foo` is zero before you run your loop.
 * Otherwise, fundamentals are just C-like enough to lull you into a false sense of security.